facebookresearch/MHR/README.md

-                   Kumar and Scott, Parrish and Te-Li, Wang and Tony, Tung and Yuan, Dong and Yuhua, Chen and Yuanlu, Xu and Yuting, Ye and Zhongshi, Jiang", abstract      = "We present MHR, a parametric human body model that combines the decoupled skeleton/shape paradigm of ATLAS with a flexible, modern rig and pose corrective system inspired by the Momentum library.
-Our model enables expressive, anatomically plausible human animation, supporting
-                   non-linear pose correctives, and is designed for robust integration in AR/VR and graphics pipelines.", month         =  nov, year          =  2025, archivePrefix = "arXiv",
+                   Kumar and Scott, Parrish and Te-Li, Wang and Tony, Tung and Yuan, Dong and Yuhua, Chen and Yuanlu, Xu and Yuting, Ye and Zhongshi, Jiang", month         =  nov, year          =  2025, archivePrefix = "arXiv",